Ronnie Dennis

 (September 2023)

 The claimant was a manager for one of the world’s largest oil and gas companies.
-He was dismissed for theft and then gaining access to a terminal whilst suspended.
-He denied theft and claimed his later actions arose from his disability.
-The Tribunal dismissed 19 disability-related claims under the Equality Act 2010 and found the employer had acted reasonably, save that it should have delayed his disciplinary hearing for 1 month when he was unfit to attend due to disability.
+He was dismissed after his employer concluded he had stolen items from work and then returned them whilst suspended.
+He denied theft and claimed the actions that led to his dismissal arose from depression.
+The Tribunal dismissed his claim for disability-related dismissal, as well as claims for harassment and indirect discrimination in respect of earlier events.
 Ronnie acted for the employer at the 9-day hearing.

 The claimant was employed by a European hedge fund as an investment adviser.
-He claims he was constructively dismissed for making protected disclosures about breach of FCA Principles in how the fund was managed and conflicts of interest in a high-value transaction.
-Ronnie acted for the claimant at the interim relief hearing.
+He claimed he was subject to a series of detriments for making protected disclosures about breach of FCA Principles and conflicts of interest in how the fund was managed.
+The alleged detriments included subjecting him to a performance improvement plan, deferring his annual bonus and suspending him pending a disciplinary investigation.
+He resigned and brought claims for whistleblowing detriment and constructive dismissal.
+Ronnie acted for the claimant at the interim relief hearing and subsequently.

 Dadhania v SAP (UK) Ltd & Ors